 Discovering Japan in the Spring

-Springtime in Japan is all about vibes.
+Japan doesn’t just welcome spring, it flaunts it.
+Spring season will make you question why you haven’t been here sooner.
+This time is all about vibes.
 Cherry blossoms paint the streets in soft pinks, festivals crank up the energy, and colorful flowers like wisteria and tulips make every corner pop.
 It’s no surprise this season is a favorite for both locals and visitors.

 When Is Spring in Japan?